SteveUlin/ComplexNonsense/src/blog/system_design/static_content.md

 ## Conclusion

+In conclusion, Content Delivery Networks (CDNs) play a crucial role in improving website performance by reducing latency and speeding up content delivery.
+AWS Amplify makes it easy to deploy and host a static website on a CDN, ensuring your content is quickly accessible to users around the world.

 I am happy with the format of this post, not only solving System Design problems but also implementing a solution.
 I hope to continue this format in the future.